Jorge Soler Player Props: Marlins vs. Padres

-Jorge Soler -- with a slugging percentage of .767 in his past 10 games, including six home runs -- will be in action for the Miami Marlins versus the San Diego Padres, with Blake Snell on the mound, on May 31 at 6:40 PM ET.
+On Thursday, Jorge Soler (.780 slugging percentage in past 10 games, including six home runs) and the Miami Marlins play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 1:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Padres.
+In his most recent game he had a hitless performance (0-for-2) against the Padres.

 Jorge Soler Game Info & Props vs. the Padres